 The only knife you need is a basic Chef’s knife.
 The blade is about 8 – 10 inches long and can be used to cut most items.
 You could also purchase a small paring knife for smaller fruits and vegetables.

-There are three things to consider price, materials, and construction
+There are three things to consider when purchasing a knife: price, materials, and construction

 - Stamped Steel

 - High carbon stainless steel knife is the most expensive knife on the market and preferred by professional chefs.
 The heavy-duty bolster and carbon steel makes the knife durable for intense cutting jobs.
 The knives are made from one single piece of steel with the blade extending all the way down to the handle called the tang.
 The bolster gives the knife the durability and balance needed to cut through fibrous vegetables such as carrots, cucumbers, celery, and broccoli.

 2. The stamped steel knives, as the name implies, are made by stamping the metal in a cookie-cutter fashion in the shape of a blade.
 The steel is thinner, flexible and the least expensive.
 The knife is not as durable as the carbon steel knives but for the price, the knife should suit most budget-conscious home cooks.

 The difference between the stamped steel blade and the carbon steel blade is the tang.
 There is no riveted handle on the stamped steel blade and usually, the handle is made out of plastic attached to the bottom of the knife.

 Stamped steel knives do not come with a riveted handle and it may come off after a short amount of time.

 3. Stainless Steel is made of an alloy of chromium, nickel, and carbon.
 The chromium provides rust resistance and the nickel makes the blade durable.

 Make sure you test the knife out before you buy it because a poorly constructed handle will fall out during use and can cause a major cut.
 I’ve had this happen to me when I was chopping an onion.

 The Different Types of Kitchen Knives on the Market